Skip to main content

 Once you have reviewed the status returned to you, you can choose to proceed with the payment, amend the name and re-initiate the payment, or stop the payment.

-Remember to be cautious when making any payment.
-The VoP service only verifies that the name of your payee matches with the name held with their bank or payments service provider.
 It is important to check the information you are inputting with your payee and only proceed with the payment if you are confident that the account/payee is legitimate, especially where the VoP response indicates the payee details are not a match, as this may mean the payment may be sent to someone other than the intended payee.

 Back to top